Kin175/Data-Projects-TripleTen/Zuber/README.md

 These findings can be used to develop targeted marketing strategies, optimize service availability in high-demand areas, and potentially adjust pricing based on weather conditions.

-## Further Exploration

-* Analyze the impact of other weather conditions (e.g., snow) on ride frequency.
-* Explore the relationship between ride duration and distance.
-* Investigate user demographics and preferences for pickup/drop-off locations.

-This README.md provides a high-level overview of the Zuber Database Project.
-The code for each SQL query can be found in separate files within the repository.